LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Evaluation

-\textbf{Evaluation platforms} \sysname are implemented on ARM Neon and Intel SIMD instructions in a single thread and batch size $1$.
-We evaluate \sysname on an ARM CPU, Cortex-X1 at $2.80$ GHz of Google Pixel 6, and an Intel server CPU, Xeon Silver 4210 at $2.20$ GHz.
-We compare {\sysname} with other high-performance inference systems, including TVM v0.9.0~\cite{chen2018tvm} and ONNX Runtime v1.12.1~\cite{onnx}.
-We tune TVM baselines per kernel using AutoScheduler and AutoTVM in $1500$ iterations.
+\textbf{Evaluation platforms} \sysname is implemented on ARM Neon and Intel SIMD ISA (Instruction Set Architecture), and can run in a single or multi threads.
+We evaluate \sysname on two mobile devices Google Pixel 4 and 6, which are equipped with Cortex-A76 ($2.42$ GHz) and Cortex-X1 ($2.80$ GHz), respectively.
+In addition, we evaluate \sysname on a desktop CPU (Intel Core i7-4790) running at $3.60$ GHz and a server CPU (Xeon Silver 4210) running at $2.20$ GHz.

+\textbf{Comparison baselines} The accuracy baselines are (1) original models and (2) \textsc{Maddness}~\cite{MMWM}, respectively.
+The inference performance baselines are ONNX Runtime (ORT) v1.12.1~\cite{onnx} and TVM v0.9.0~\cite{chen2018tvm}, as the SOTA hand-written performance, and the auto-tuned performance upper bound for linear computation opeartors.
+We tune the TVM baselines using AutoScheduler and AutoTVM in $1500$ iterations.